UkoeHB/cobweb_book/books/src/cob_marker.md

 ```
 ### spawn other interface

-Lets add a function for spawning the new interface
+let's add a function for spawning the new interface

 ```rs
 fn spawn_other_interface(mut c: Commands, mut s: ResMut<SceneLoader>) {